 A lease is classified at the inception date as a finance lease or an operating lease.
 A lease that transfers substantially all the risks and rewards incidental to ownership to the Company is classified as a finance lease.
 Finance leases are capitalized at the commencement of the lease at the inception date fair value of the leased property or, if lower, at the present value of the minimum lease payments.
 Lease payments are apportioned between finance charges and reduction of the lease liability so as to achieve a constant rate of interest on the remaining balance of the liability.
-Finance charges are recognized in finance costs in the statement of profit and loss, unless they are directly attributable to qualifying assets, in which case they are capitalized in accordance with the Company's general policy on the borrowing costs.
+Finance charges are recognized as finance costs in the Statement of Profit and Loss, unless they are directly attributable to qualifying assets, in which case they are capitalized in accordance with the Company's general policy on the borrowing costs.
 Contingent rentals are recognized as expenses in the periods in which they are incurred.
-Operating lease payments are recognized as an expense in the statement of profit and loss on a straight-line basis over the lease term
+Operating lease payments are recognized as an expense in the Statement of Profit and Loss on a straight-line basis over the lease term.